This document has been prepared in compliance with the Safety Health and Welfare Act 2005.

 7. CHEMICALS, SOLVENTS, DETERGENTS, COPIER TONER, ETC.

-Safety data sheets are supplied with all such materials.
 Members of staff using these materials should familiarise themselves with the hazards associated with the materials and precautions to be taken in event of spillage, splashes etc.

 9. FIRST AID